 For several decades Jean-Pierre Armengaud has pursued a particularly rich international career as a pianist and concert-performer, notable for the extent of his repertoire (from Bach to Boulez), by the number of countries to which he has been invited (more than 40) and the importance of his recordings which include five highly acclaimed editions of the complete works of French and Russian composers.

 A pupil of Yves Nat and Jacques Février, and of the Russian Stanislav Neuhaus, Armengaud is today acknowledged as one of the great interpreters of French music from Rameau to Henri Dutilleux whose Préludes he has first performed in a number of countries.
-He has recorded the complete piano music of Claude Debussy, Erik Satie (including some previously unavailable works for the Warner Classics boxed set awarded a Choc Classica, 2016), Albert Roussel and Edison Denisov, the chamber music of Francis Poulenc and some fifteen albums (including six for Naxos and Grand Piano) of Beethoven, Chopin, Scriabin, Prokofiev, Shostakovich, Szymanowski, Ravel, L. Aubert, Poulenc, Milhaud, Messiaen, Schoenberg, Stockhausen, Boulez and others.
+He has recorded the complete piano music of Satie for Mandala- Harmonia Mundi and some previously unavailable works for the Warner Classics set (awarded a Choc Classica in 2016), of Claude Debussy (as well as three CDs in the centenary complete works Debussy box, awarded a Choc Classica in 2018), of Albert Roussel, of Edison Denisov, the chamber music of Francis Poulenc and some 15 albums (including six for Naxos and Grand Piano) of Beethoven, Chopin, Scriabin, Prokofiev, Shostakovich, Szymanowski, Ravel, L. Aubert, Poulenc, Milhaud, Messiaen, Schoenberg, Stockhausen, Boulez and others.